daixque/cameleon/README.md

 Cameleon (not Chameleon!) is HTTP mock server framework based on Rack.
 You can easily create HTTP server for mockup or stub of external system for your application.

-All you have to do to create a new interface is simply make directory and put text file into the directory.
+All you have to do to create a new interface is simply make directory and put response file into the directory.

 Features:

+ - Easy to create new interfaces (only to create directory and put response file into it)
  - Simple API for "_switch.rb" (for selecting response file)
  - Communicate in JSON, XML or any format over HTTP
- - Easy to create RESTful API
+ - Ready for RESTful API

 ## Installation